Training LLMs over Neurally Compressed Text: Details for Reproducibility

 In the implementation of \EqI{W}{}, each output window must end up being $W$ bits.
 Therefore, when the compression of an additional character would result in a bitstream of more than $W$ bits, padding of the compressed bitstream \textit{without} that additional character must be done.

 In cases where the final character in the window only adds zeros to the bitstream, it is unclear at first glance if that final character was included in the window, or if it was omitted and the trailing zeros are all padding.
 However, the compression scheme is still lossless if we are consistent in our encoding.
 By \textit{always including the most input characters possible in each window}, we know that, during decoding, if the addition of a final character (which is compressed to all zeros) still results in the same compressed bitstream, then that final character is part of that window.
-The decoding algorithm also knows when to stop adding characters to input---when the addition of a new character would generate more than $W$ bits.
+The decoding algorithm also knows when to stop adding characters to input---when the addition of a new character would generate more than $W$ bits when compressed.\footnote{The only exception is at the end of the sequence, when the amount of padding is dictated by running out of input characters instead of running out of room in the window.
+This can be solved by including an end-of-input symbol.}

 This kind of padding is present in many Arithmetic Coding implementations and is generally solved by either giving the AC decoder the original input sequence length and the compressed message, or by the AC decoder using a special termination character.
-These fixes aim to identify padding in a \textit{single} run of the AC decoder, but would be difficult to apply in our setting.
-Passing the number of tokens present in a window to M2 would be possible during training, but it would make inference much more complex (requiring a solution such as M2 generating fertility scores that specify how many characters the generated tokens represent \cite{MTFertilityScores}).
-As such, we achieve lossless compression by allowing the AC decoder to be run multiple times as the decoding algorithm nears the end of the input, incrementing the sequence length until we find the sequence that matches the compressed output.
+These fixes are hard to apply in our setting.
+Passing the number of tokens present in a window to M2 would be possible during training, but it would make inference much more complex (requiring a solution such as M2 generating ``fertility'' scores that specify how many characters the generated tokens represent \cite{MTFertilityScores}).
+In order to include an end-of-input symbol for the AC decoder, the M1 model must be able to assign reasonable probabilities to that symbol.
+Therefore it would need to appear at the end of each training example, hindering M1's ability to be applied to longer sequences.

-This window decoding algorithm is not well aligned with how transformers processes data.
-It essentially involves a look-ahead where the AC decoder is run over prospective inputs and if they are inconsistent with the compressed tokens, backtracking is done and decisions about the previous tokens are made.
-In contrast, the transformer has a fairly fixed budget when processing a single window, just the layers in the model and the part of the sequence that is inside that window.